KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/alpha_mask_keying/obscure.rst

 Obscure
 -------

 Hide a region of the clip by pixelizing it (obscure).
 The effect's pixelization cannot be adjusted and may therefore not work satisfactorily with all source material.
+Compare the :ref:`effects-pixelize` effect.

 ..
 In that case try the :ref:`Pixelate <effects-pixelize>` effect.